-Here at the Career Center we're dedicated to helping you make good decisions about your future.
+Here at Career Services we're dedicated to helping you make good decisions about your future.
 Our career advisors can help you think about your values, interests, skills and personality to help you find the career track that best fits you.

 We believe that this is a key step in the career exploration process and want to assist you in the process.